Cannabis Regulatory Program

 The state’s Office of Administrative Law approved the updates to the Cannabis Policy, which is now in effect as of April 16, 2019.

 Annual reports are due March 1st for all Tier 1 and Tier 2 cultivators.
-To submit the annual report, log in to the Cannabis Program Portal and complete the "Online Cannabis Water Quality Monitoring & Reporting Program" survey.
+To submit the annual report, log in to the Cannabis Regulatory Program Portal and complete the "Online Cannabis Water Quality Monitoring & Reporting Program" survey.

 Annual Reporting Workshop Materials: